 1. Allocate a reasonable and appropriate time for every subject.
 It is vital.
 You cannot put your focus, time, and energy only on selective subjects.

 Each subject has its own importance.
-For example, A subject which only carries 5 marks in the exam cannot be given more importance than a subject which carries long questions of 20 marks.
+For example, A subject that only carries 5 marks in the exam cannot be given more importance than a subject that carries long questions of 20 marks.

 3. Local laws can be covered only through bare acts.
-There is no requirement of any reference books or guides.
+There is no requirement for any reference books or guides.
 Reading bare acts properly is more than enough.

 4. The questions from local laws are not that tough.
 If you read it 2-3 times, you will be able to answer them easily.
 While reading local acts, try to make short notes which you can revise before exams.